joohhnnn/OPBundlerAutoConfig/README.md

 ## Troubleshooting

 - For port-related issues, check the port configurations in the Bundler and devnet settings.
 - Before you dive into using this repository, make sure that both the opdevnet and bundler are set up and running smoothly.
-You can find guidance on how to run opdevnet here[https://github.com/ethereum-optimism/optimism/issues/6976#issuecomment-1690628412].
 After you've got them up and running for the first time, remember to shut them down to free up the 8545, 9545, and 3000 ports.

 ## Contributing